vannizhang/npm-package-boilerplate/README.md

 - npm pre & post scripts

 ## Gettting Started
-Fork this repository and clone your own fork to your computer.

-From the project's root directory, install the dependencies:
+To get started, fork this repository and clone your own fork to your computer.
+From the project's root directory, install the dependencies using:

 ```
 npm install
 ```

-Update the `package.json` to use the information of your own project, you will only need to update these fields listed below:
+Next, update the `package.json` to use the information of your own project.
+You will need to update the following fields:
 ```js
 {
     "name": "name-of-your-npm-package",